legit-gaming/legit-gaming.github.io/GuessingGameInstructions.md

 4. Play the game multiple times and notice each time the secret number will change!
 To replay - click the refresh button next to preview in the display window to the right.

 ##### Step 5
-1. Create a new variable (before of all the functions) [called something like var message], which will be a global variable at the top of your file , and set the value to an empty string "".
-This variable will store the messsage (too high, too low, etc.), that you will present to the user.
+1. Create a new variable (before of all the functions) [called something like var message], which will be a global variable at the top of your file, and set the value to an empty string "".
+This variable will store the message (too high, too low, etc.), that you will present to the user.
 2. Create a new function which we will use to trigger the message result you will present to the player [e.g. resultMessage()].
 3. Inside the result message function, use an alert to display the message variable to the user, and also print your message variable along with the secret number [e.g. message + " " + secretNum] to the console.
-* **Note: This message will not print when you run your program because we are not calling the funtion anywhere...yet!
+* **Note: This message will not print when you run your program because we are not calling the function anywhere...yet!

 ##### Step 6
 1. Within your if/else conditions, remove the alert function and instead set your display message to your message variable which you created in step 5.